-Name Position and role at the Company Important positions of other organization concurrently held Itaru Koeda Director Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Senior Advisor of Nissan Motor Co., Ltd. Yukako Uchinaga Director Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee President of J-WIN, Non-Profit organization Outside Director of Aeon Co., Ltd. Outside Director of DIC Corporation Board Chair of Japan Diversity Network Association Mitsudo Urano Director Chairperson of the Compensation Committee Member of the Nomination Committee Member of the Audit Committee Outside Director of Yokogawa Electric Corporation Outside Director of Resona Holdings, Inc. Outside Director of Hitachi Transport System, Ltd. Advisor of Nichirei Corporation President of AgriFuture Japan, General Incorporated Foundation Chairman of Nippon Omni-Management Association, General Incorporated Foundation Takeo Takasu Director Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Outside Director of Bell-Park Co., Ltd. Outside Director of KADOKAWA CORPORATION Outside Director of Cool Japan Fund Inc. Shuzo Kaihori Director Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Director, Chairman of Yokogawa Electric Corporation President of Business Ethics Research Center Hiroshi Suzuki Director, Representative Executive Officer President & CEO Ryo Hirooka Representative Executive Officer & CFO Eiichiro Ikeda Executive Officer & COO, Information Technology and Chief Technology Officer (CTO) Girts Cimermans Executive Officer, Vision Care Company President Augustine Yee Executive Officer, Chief Legal Officer and Head of Corporate Development and Affairs
+Name Position and role at the Company Important positions of other organization concurrently held Itaru Koeda Director Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Senior Advisor of Nissan Motor Co., Ltd. Yukako Uchinaga Director Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee President of J-WIN, Non-Profit organization Outside Director of Aeon Co., Ltd. Outside Director of DIC Corporation Board Chair of Japan Diversity Network Association Mitsudo Urano Director Chairperson of the Compensation Committee Member of the Nomination Committee Member of the Audit Committee Outside Director of Yokogawa Electric Corporation Outside Director of Resona Holdings, Inc. Outside Director of Hitachi Transport System, Ltd. Advisor of Nichirei Corporation Takeo Takasu Director Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Outside Director of Bell-Park Co., Ltd. Outside Director of KADOKAWA CORPORATION Outside Director of Cool Japan Fund Inc. Shuzo Kaihori Director Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Director and Chairman of the Board of Yokogawa Electric Corporation Hiroshi Suzuki Director, Representative Executive Officer President & CEO Ryo Hirooka Representative Executive Officer & CFO Eiichiro Ikeda Executive Officer & COO, Information Technology and Chief Technology Officer (CTO) Girts Cimermans Executive Officer, Vision Care Company President Augustine Yee Executive Officer, Chief Legal Officer and Head of Corporate Development and Affairs company leaders.

-(Notes) Directors Mr. Itaru Koeda, Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu and Mr. Shuzo Kaihori are all outside directors as designated in item (15), Article 2 of the Companies Act.
-Members of the Audit Committee have more than sufficient experience in either finance or accounting having served for several years as company leaders.
 In particular, Director Mr. Takasu possesses long-standing experience working in a bank.

+^{1.} Directors Mr. Itaru Koeda, Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu and Mr. Shuzo Kaihori are all outside directors as designated in item (15), Article 2 of the Companies Act.

+^{2.} Members of the Audit Committee have more than sufficient experience in either finance or accounting having served for several years as

-At the Company, the Audit Committee Office, which supports the Audit Committee, was established; under that the Internal Audit Department was established, and staff is assigned to both.
+3. At the Company, the Audit Committee Office, which supports the Audit Committee, was established; under that the Internal Audit Department was established, and staff is assigned to both.
 Because the Company believes that the Audit Committee adequately fulfills its responsibilities by receiving regular reports from the Internal Audit Department, through the Audit Committee Office, putting effort into information gathering, and so forth, we do not have a full-time Audit Committee.